 Application fee: $55 Application opens: December 15, 2013 Application deadline: February 15, 2013

 Airfare: Students should arrive at São Paulo, Brazil (Guarulhos Airport-GRU) on Sunday June 1.
 Upon arrival to GRU, the program will arrange for the students' travel from São Paulo to São Jose do Rio Preto (round trip).
-Students should make arrangments home for Saturday, July 26 from the Rio de Janeiro.
+Students should make arrangements home for Saturday, July 26 from the Rio de Janeiro.

 Passport/Visa: Students are responsible for obtaining a passport and researching if a visa is needed.
-U.S. citizens must get a student visa for this program.
+U.S. citizens must get a tourist visa for this program.
 If a student requires a visa and needs supporting documents from the Study Abroad office, they must give the office at least a week's notice in preparing those documents for them.
 The visa must be obtained before classes begin.